Fueled/ethanol-examples/README.md

 	F43F75DA1B9F05C200954745 /* EthanolSocial.framework */ = {isa = PBXFileReference; lastKnownFileType = wrapper.framework; name = EthanolSocial.framework; path = "../ethanol-social/build/Debug-iphoneos/EthanolSocial.framework"; sourceTree = "<group>"; };
 	```

    See that ugly `path` reference?
 That's what we're going to fix.
-What's happening here is that xcode has found our framework but wants to us the result as if it was created via `carthage build`, which is not what we want, since we want to build is with xcode directly.
+What's happening here is that xcode has found our framework but wants to us the result as if it was created via `carthage build`, which is not what we want, since we want to build it with xcode directly.
-   In order to fix it, we need to tell xcode to go find the framework into the build directory for the current workspace (As everything build as part of the workspace goes into the same folder).
-This folder changes for everything project/workspace, and is indicated by the xcodebuild environment variable `BUILT_PRODUCTS_DIR`.
+   In order to fix it, we need to tell xcode to find the framework into the build directory for the current workspace (As everything built as part of the workspace goes into the same folder).
+This folder changes for every project/workspace, and is indicated by the xcodebuild environment variable `BUILT_PRODUCTS_DIR`.
    What we need to do then is this: change `sourceTree` so that it's relative to `BUILT_PRODUCTS_DIR`, and change the path so it's just the name of the framework.
 In our example, the line becomes:

 	```